Contact Information

 Biography

-Dr. Karakachian received her BSN in nursing from Saint Joseph University Beirut-Lebanon in 1998.
-During the same time, she also received her BSN in nursing from France.
+Dr. Angela Karakachian received her BSN in Nursing from Saint Joseph University in Beirut-Lebanon.
+She received her Master’s degree in nursing education from the University of Phoenix, and her PhD in nursing from Duquesne University.

 Education